 What About the Missing Assignments?

 Yes, there will be missing assignments.
 Yes, students will come to Thursday and have lost their precious agenda.
 However, it won’t happen often to the same kiddo.
 My least organized student, who carried everything in their pocket, could fold that agenda up and hang onto it for a week.
 It was too valuable.
 Too many grades, too many assignments to redo.

 We all know that it is much more work when students don’t complete their assignments.
 It would be a dream world if everyone turned in their work everyday.
 Unfortunately, we all live in reality.

 We can vent our frustrations over students not doing work, which is legitimate.
 We can also work towards solutions.

-The reality is that not every student has supportive parents at home who encourage them to complete their work or inspire success and a genuine work ethic.
+The reality is that not every student has a support system at home.
 I would love for us to be that voice of inspiration and encouragement.
 Sometimes that voice sounds like tough love and a hounding for assignments and just being consistent that you value their education and you are not willing to let them give up on it.